Periods of Byzantine history

 In spite of design innovations, traditional architecture continued in the sixth century with the wooden roofed basilica continuing as the standard church type.

-At St. Catherine’s on Mt.
+At St. Catherine’s at Mt.
 Sinai, built c.
 540, the church preserves its wooden roof and much of its decoration.
 The three-aisled plan incorporated numerous subsidiary chapels flanking the aisles.

 At the sixth-century Cathedral of Caricin Grad, the three-aisled basilica included a vaulted sanctuary area, with the earliest securely dated example of pastophoria: apsed chapels—known as the prothesis and diakonikon—which flanked the central altar area to form a tripartite sanctuary.
 This tripartite form that would become standard in later centuries.